Paul Stewart (writer): Collaboration with Chris Riddell

 Stewart first met Chris Riddell in 1993, through having children at the same school.
 Riddell was looking for someone to write texts that he could illustrate.
 Stewart had already had a number of books published.
 Their first collaborative work were the Rabbit and Hedgehog books (published 1998–2003 by Andersen Press).
 The inspiration for The Edge Chronicles came from a map Riddell drew of an imaginary world in 1994 and then challenged Stewart to write about it.
 The first book in the sequence, Beyond the Deepwoods, was commissioned by Transworld Publishers (now part of the Random House Group) on the basis of the map and the first four chapters.
 The book then took three years to write as Stewart and Riddell worked out both the plot and how best to work together.
 Originally commissioned as a single book, Stewart and Riddell hoped that it might become a trilogy.
 The series has now extended to fifteen full-length novels, five short stories, a book of maps and a now-defunct blog called Weird New Worlds.
 The final book, The Descenders, was released in 2019.

 When writing together, Stewart and Riddell work on the development of plots and characters together, sometimes starting from a bit of writing, sometimes from an illustration on one of Riddell's sketchbooks.
 They have long conversations over many days, during which the novels emerge.
 They don't always agree and the debates can become quite heated but they have remained good friends.
 Following these discussions, Stewart normally writes a first draft, which Riddell will edit or rewrite before Stewart produces a final draft.

 As well as The Edge Chronicles, Stewart and Riddell have also collaborated on a trilogy of shorter adventures, Freelance; a quartet of younger books, The Far Flung Adventures, the first of which, Fergus Crane, won the Nestlé Smarties Book Prize (Gold Medal) in 2004; The Blobheads series (2000–2004); Muddle Earth (2003), and a further quartet, Barnaby Grimes (2007–2009).
 Their latest novel, Wyrmeweald trilogy, was published by Doubleday Children's Books in April 2010.

 Personal life

-Stewart lives in the British seaside city of Brighton with his wife and children.
+Stewart lives in the British seaside city of Brighton with his wife and children, which, by coincidence, also happens to be the city where his co-creator Riddell resides.